.... 24 September 2013....

 - Job Club sessions to give some career guidance, to help put together a C.V and look at interview techniques.
 This will give young people a better chance at finding the right training and job for them.
 We are currently in negotiations with local organisations to find a facilitator for these sessions.

-The ground and the gardeners are being left to rest and reflect on what has been a really productive and award winning year.
 We were thrilled to be picked as joint winners in the south west Gardening Against the Odds award, in a competition held by the Conservation Foundation.
-2013 promises to be even more nourishing with the planting of some new fruit trees and the finishing of our wildlife pond.
-Must get the manure on. check out the pictures in the gallery!
+2013 promises to be even more nourishing. check out the pictures in the gallery!

 Relax and Chillout Yoga sessions.